-Part of the pre-presentation discussion could involve talking to the students about the concept of responsibility and what it means in the context of their lives.
-Discussion points could focus ideas such as:
+Finally, talk to the students about the concept of responsibility and what it actually means.
+Discussion points could focus on contextual meanings such as:

-- being responsible means taking control over a situation - having courage to make one's own decisions - having the power or authority to make decisions for others - being a leader or having influence over others - responsibility means accepting blame and fault and dealing with feelings of guilt when a poor decision is made and there are negative consequences - being accountable to not just others, but to yourself, for choices, decisions, actions, or inactions.
+- being responsible means taking control over a situation - having power or authority to make one's own decisions - being a leader or having influence over others - responsibility means accepting blame and fault and dealing with feelings of guilt when a poor decision is made and there are negative consequences - being accountable to not just others, but to yourself, for choices, decisions, actions or inactions

 Ask the students to think about levels of responsibility for each of the characters, as they watch the film.
-Ask them to think about the question, "Who is ultimately responsible for this crash and who is ultimately responsible for you?"
+Ask them to think about the question, "Who is ultimately responsible for you?"